Jacamar de Salmon

 Dusky-backed Jacamar

-Appearance: The Dusky-backed Jacamar is a small bird with a distinctive appearance.
-It has a black crown and nape, a brownish-olive back, and a rufous belly. - This species has a relatively long, thin bill and a short tail.
-The male and female Dusky-backed Jacamar generally have similar plumage.
+Appearance: The Dusky-backed Jacamar is a small bird with a characteristic appearance.
+It has a black crown and nape, a brownish-olive back, and a rufous belly.

 Behavior: Dusky-backed Jacamars are sit-and-wait predators, perching quietly and scanning their surroundings for insects, which make up a large part of their diet.
-They are generally solitary birds or found in pairs, and they are known for their aerial sallies to catch flying insects.
-These jacamars are relatively shy and elusive, making them challenging to observe in the wild.
+They are solitary birds or found in pairs, and they are known for their aerial sallies to catch flying insects.
+These jacamars are shy and elusive, making them challenging to observe in the wild.

 Distribution

-Chocó Region: The Dusky-backed Jacamar is found in the dense rainforests of the Chocó region, which offers suitable habitats for this species with its lush vegetation and diverse ecosystem.
+Chocó Region: The Dusky-backed Jacamar is found in the dense rainforests of the Chocó region, which offers proper habitats for this species with its lush vegetation and diverse ecosystem.
 It is found in the north of Choco, north Antioquia , south Cordoba and north Bolivar.

 Taxonomy